czihao/GTNN_Tool/README.md

 ## GUI Interface
 ![GUI](/figures/fig_gui.png)
 ## Membrane Potential Probe
 The probes provide real-time visualization of membrane potential updates for up to 5 different neurons.
+The probes take on indices from the user and display the real-time membrane potential update of the neurons specified by the incdices to the left of the membrane potential plot.
+##